ablomm/ablomm-cpu/docs/assembler/expressions.md

 # Compile Time Expressions

-The assembler contains the ability to evaluate expression at compiile time.
+The assembler contains the ability to evaluate expressions at compile time.

 These expressions do not have any cost in the runtime of the program.